mkhanyisig/Gamefam-Analytics/Readme.md

 Chart: A Highcharts line chart showing online user metrics for the past 24 hours with controls to view more data.
 Includes export functionality to CSV.
 Table: Displays user metrics for up to 7 days with columns for Date, Peak Users, and Average Users.

-To run PHPUnit tests for the backend service container, either the laravel_sail_app_backend or cron-schedulework siince those run the PHP BE.
-This allows you to run commands on the container within terminal
+To run commands on the App container, especially the PHP Laravel backend service containers, either the laravel_sail_app_backend or cron-schedulework should work as specificatioon on the docker-compose command since those run the PHP BE services cruicial to App Acceptance Critera for design.
+This allows you to run commands on the container within terminal.
+The Vue Frontend terminal can be accessed simiilarily as well

 ## Viewing SQLite Data